LABSS/NetLogo2Mesa/Tutorial.md

 ### 3. Create the setup

-We have our blueprint now is the time to implement the procedures that organize the initial status of the model or simply everything in Netlogo is included in the "setup" procedure.
+We have our blueprint now is the time to implement the procedures that organize the initial status of the model or simply everything in NetLogo is included in the "setup" procedure.

 ##### What does the Virus on a network Model setup do?